ossd-s24/project-evaluation/Zulip_evaluation.md

     - __when was the pull request closed:__ 1h ago

-- __do maintainers respond quickly to pull requests when they are opened?__ Kinda
+- __do maintainers respond quickly to pull requests when they are opened?__ Decent

 ## Development Environment